Jmac217/hugotest/content/posts/Building-a-Triangle-with-Vulkan-and-CMake-in-Fedora/index.md

     return 0;
 }
 ```
-> `"main.cpp"`: This is just a simple introduction to the world of Vulkan graphics programming!
+This is just a simple introduction to the world of Vulkan graphics programming!
 Ultimately this file should open a GLFW window.

 * Our entrypoint starts by initializing the `GLFW` library, which we use to create a window that will serve as the canvas for our Vulkan graphics.
 We then specify that we want to use the *Vulkan client API*, and create a window with a width of 800 pixels, a height of 600 pixels, and the title "Vulkan Window".